I said "Be careful, his bowtie is really a camera."

 - In "Homer and Apu", Homer is given a giant novelty hat with a loudly whirring camera inside to get evidence of Apu's unhygienic food selling practices.
 When Apu confuses the whirring of the camera's focusing motor with the buzzing of a bee, he tells it to Homer — who instantly freaks out about having a bee on his hat and stomps said hat (and the camera) flat.

-- As of the 2000s, the small size of cellphone cameras and memory chips poked the manufacturers to embed them in most unlikely devices: a pen◊, an USB thumb drive, a coat button, sunglasses, even your dog's collar, and of course there's hardly a smartphone sold without at least a rear camera.
+- As of the 2000s, the small size of cellphone cameras and memory chips poked the manufacturers to embed them in most unlikely devices: a pen,◊ a USB thumb drive, a coat button, sunglasses, even your dog's collar, and of course there's hardly a smartphone sold without at least a rear camera.
 Very much unlike in the Cold War age, they are affordable.
 Nowadays, literally everyone can be a spy.
+It's real Paranoia Fuel, but a fairly reliable trick to detect them is to look at a suspect object through a cell phone camera and see if it has a dim purple glow — a lot of these spy cameras utilize invisible IR light for night vision, which is highly visible through the camera of a cell phone (you can see for yourself by looking at the front of a television remote through such a camera and pressing a button).

 - Before this the Mini Minox became the most popular camera associated with spies in fiction which was Truth in Television, though other subminiature models were also used in real life such as the Swiss Tessina, used by such diverse customers as the Watergate burglars and the East German Stasi.